AlnurElberier/STM32U5_AZURE_QuickSetup/README.md

-# STM32U5 Azure Quick Setup
+# STM32U5 Azure Virtual Workshop

 ## 1- Introduction
-Welcome to the STM32U5 Azure Quick Setup.
+Welcome to the STM32U5 Azure Virtual Workshop.

-To ensure that [X-CUBE-AZURE](https://www.st.com/en/embedded-software/x-cube-azure.html) runs smoothly, it is recommended that you follow all the Quick Setup steps bellow.
+To ensure that [X-CUBE-AZURE](https://www.st.com/en/embedded-software/x-cube-azure.html) runs smoothly, it is recommended that you follow all the setup steps below.

 This process may take between 15mn to 1 hours to complete depending on your system and Internet speed.